msyamkumar/cs220-f21-projects/p12/README.md

 **Note** : Your output should be a **list** of institutions.
 The order does not matter.

-**Warning:** Use Boolean indexing of your DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** In pandas, subtraction of two columns can be simply done using subtraction(-) operator:

 ```python